Wright Medical Hip Implant Lawsuits

 Studies and reports to federal regulators have found many Wright hip implants failed sooner or more often than expected.

-A review of 92 patients who received Wright Conserve hips between 2005 and 2010 found that nearly 1 in every 5 patients needed revision surgery to correct problems with the devices.
+A 2016 review published in The Open Orthopaedics Journal found a high failure rate among patients who received Wright Conserve hips.
+The study looked at 92 patients who received a Conserve hip between 2005 and 2010.
+It found that nearly 1 in every 5 patients needed revision surgery to correct problems with the devices.
 The average time between receiving a Wright hip replacement and requiring corrective surgery was just 4 1/2 years.